Criminal Defense DeLand, Daytona Beach, & Sanford

 When you have been accused of a crime, the decisions you make could be life-changing.
 At Philpott Law, our criminal defense lawyers are problem-centered and people-focused.
 When we represent a client who has been charged with a crime, we place great emphasis on making the decisions that are right for their individual situation.

 Our DeLand, Florida, attorney is Danny Philpott, a former Volusia County prosecutor.
 Our experience both prosecuting and defending criminal law cases equips us to handle a full range of crimes.
+Our experienced Criminal Defense Attorney is proud to serve clients in DeLand, Daytona Beach, Orange City, Deltona, and Sanford.

 Our Criminal Law Practice